numz/StableDiffusionPygameInpaintIsometricMap/README.md

 ```
 ## How it works

-1. Draw a Shape by maintain shift + left click to draw your shape (minimum 3 points for see shape),
+1. Draw a Shape by maintain left shift + left click to draw your shape (minimum 3 points for see shape),
-2. once shape finish release shift, prompt input will appear, write your prompt and press enter to validate.
+2. once shape finish release left shift, prompt input will appear, write your prompt and press enter to validate.

 ## Commands